-PC Matic is the leading producer of automated Application Whitelisting solutions and security software in the USA.
-Our security solutions protect enterprise and small business, industry, schools, hospitals, local and federal government IT systems and networks.Read more about Application Whitelisting Cybersecurity
+PC Matic is the leading producer of automated Application Allowlisting solutions and security software in the USA.
+Our security solutions protect enterprise and small business, industry, schools, hospitals, local and federal government IT systems and networks.Read more about Application Allowlisting Cybersecurity

 With whitelisting tools, IT administrators could prevent a server or network data breach to begin with and avoid the remediation and recovery process.